 FCC has been designated an institutional member of Servicemembers' Opportunity Colleges (SOC), a group of more than 400 colleges and universities providing postsecondary education to members of the military throughout the world.
 SOC has been developed jointly by educational representatives of each of the armed services, the office of the secretary of defense and a consortium of 13 leading national higher education associations.
 SOC is sponsored by the American Association of State Colleges and Universities (AASCU) and the American Association of Community Colleges (AACC).

-FCC participates in the Servicemembers' Opportunity College Army Degree program for general studies students.
-Contact the Welcome & Registration Center (301.846.2433) for more information.
+FCC participates in the Servicemembers' Opportunity College Army Degree program for general studies and business administration students.
+Contact the Assistant Registrar for Transfer Evaluation (301.846.2654) for more information.